grev-uv/hpg-methyl/man/Readme.md

   all the processing cores available in your computer platform, improving the performance.

-HPG-Methyl is preconfigured to work with human genome.
-In order to work with other types of genome, it can be necessary to configure de number of chromosomes of the genome:
+HPG-Methyl is preconfigured to work with human genome but it works with any organism genome/contigs.
-* `--max-num-chromosomes`: Fixes the number of chromosomes of the genome.
-By default, 24, human genome number of chromosomes (22+X+Y).
-The maximum value allowed is 1019.
+Maximum number of genome/contigs by default is 8192, but can be increased changing the constant "INDEX_EXOME" at "/lib/c/src/aligners/bwt/BW_io.h"

 ## Burrows-Wheeler Index generation